Designer Zac Posen Refuses To Dress Melania And Ivanka Trump And Here’s Why

 — Brandy (@jltough) March 10, 2017

-While Zac Posen clearly stated that he has “no current plans to dress members of the first family” (including its powerful women), he warned others in the fashion industry that they should be cautious in their advocacy and of aligning their name, product and brand with certain issues.
+While Zac Posen clearly stated that he has “no current plans to dress members of the first family” (including its powerful women), he warned others in the fashion industry that they should be cautious in their advocacy and of aligning their name, product, and brand with certain issues.
 For example, feminism.

 “You can’t market or commercialize feminism as an entity.
 One has to be careful.”